Live cattle

-Live cattle is a type of futures contract that can be used to hedge and to speculate on fed cattle prices.
+Live cattle is a type of futures contract that can be used to hedge and speculate on fed cattle prices.
 Cattle producers, feedlot operators, and merchant exporters can hedge future selling prices for cattle through trading live cattle futures, and such trading is a common part of a producer's price risk management program.
 Conversely, meat packers, and merchant importers can hedge future buying prices for cattle.
 Producers and buyers of live cattle can also enter into production and marketing contracts for delivering live cattle in cash or spot markets that include futures prices as part of a reference price formula.
 Businesses that purchase beef as an input could also hedge beef price risk by purchasing live cattle futures contracts.

 Contract Description

 Live cattle futures and options are traded on the Chicago Mercantile Exchange (CME), which introduced live cattle futures contracts in 1964.
 Contract prices are quoted in U.S. cents per pound.
-Minimum tick size for the contract is $0.025 per pound ($10 per contract).
+Minimum tick size for the contract is $0.00025 per pound ($10 per contract).
 Trading on the contract are subject to price limits of $0.03 per pound above or below the previous day's contract settlement price.
 Contracts expire in February, April, June, August, October, and December and 9 contracts are available at any time in order of expiry.
 For example, On June 5, 2020, contracts for June 2020, August 2020, October 2020, December 2020, February 2021, April 2021, June 2021, August 2021, October 2021 would be available for trading.
 For each contract, trading terminates at 12:00 Noon CT on the last business day of the delivery month, and deliveries may be made on any day of that month and the first eleven business days in the next calendar month, excluding that live graded deliveries may not be made prior to the ninth business day following the first Friday of the contract month and may not be made on Christmas Eve nor made on New Year’s Eve.

 The deliverable assets for the contracts are 40,000 pounds of 65% Choice, 35% Select, Yield Grade 3 live steers or live heifers, as defined by the United States Department of Agriculture (USDA) "Official United States Standards for Grades of Slaughter Cattle", or producing 65% Choice, 35% Select, Yield Grade 3 steer or heifer carcasses, as defined by the same standard.
 All cattle must be born and raised exclusively in the United States, with no individual animal weighing less than 1,050 pounds or more than 1,500 pounds and no individual heifer weighing less than 1,050 pounds or more than 1,350 pounds.
 A delivery unit must consist entirely of steers or entirely of heifers.

 Below are the current Contract Specifications for Live Cattle futures on the CME: